ferpaz/angular-mapsApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.

+## Setting environment variables

+Create a .env file in the root folder, based on .env.template file, replacing all variable with its corresponding values.

+Run `npm run envs` to create the environment.ts file with the environment variables for angular app

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding